 Affordable, quality health insurance for 4 million Texans

-Texas Medicaid helps one in seven – or more than 4 million – Texans receive the care and support they need to get healthy, stay healthy and live life to the fullest as members of their communities.
+Texas Medicaid helps one in seven — or more than 4 million — Texans receive the care and support they need to get healthy, stay healthy, and live the fullest lives possible.

 See their stories